-- the correction to the response to a dust SED for bolometers calibrated on the CMB orbital dipole as an effective frequency v_b , - the additive SED spatial variation described by the $\Delta Dust_1$ and $\Delta Dust_2$ maps, - the CO effective coefficients γ_b , - the relative offsets O_b of the single detector maps.
+- the correction to the response to a dust SED for bolometers calibrated on the CMB orbital dipole as an effective frequency v_b , - the additive SED spatial variation described by the $\Delta Dust_1$ and $\Delta Dust_2$ maps, - the CO effective coefficients $\gamma{\rm b}$, and - the relative offsets $O{\rm b}$ of the single detector maps.

-Furthermore, a global 100-353 GHz offset \overline{O} must be introduced to adjust the offsets of the 100-353 GHz maps with respect to the unknown 545 GHz map offset.
-Moreover, considering the large uncertainty on the 545 GHz map offset, a correction has also to be introduced.
-This will correct the large scales initial dust map template taken from the 545 GHz frequency map.
+Furthermore, a global 100-353 GHz offset \bar{O} must be introduced to adjust the offsets of the 100-353 GHz maps with respect to the unknown 545 GHz map offset.
+Moreover, considering the large uncertainty on the 545 GHz map offset, a correction must also be introduced.
+This will correct the large-scale initial dust map template taken from the 545 GHz frequency map.
 This is performed by adding a constraint on the solar dipoles built for each detector (Sect.
 3.3).